AkshitCalonia/luma/README.md

 ## What we learned

-Through the development of Luna, we gained valuable insights and learned the following:
+Through the development of Echo-Tails, we gained valuable insights and learned the following:

 - Took an idea from Concept to Production.
 - How to utilize AI in the field of speech-to-text and image generation.